 Like many Americans this time of year, you may be trying to find ways to save money and payoff debt.
 Many of you may have spent more than you expected on Christmas gifts and the credit card bills are now rolling in.
 If this is you, there is hope.
 Make this year your best year yet!
-Here are some easy steps that will help you in your journey to pay off debt.
+The tips I share are ones I used to pay off $45,000 in debt in 17 months!
+Here are some easy steps that will help you in your journey to payoff debt fast.

 1. Make a WRITTEN plan.

+In order to payoff debt fast, you must make it a goal.
 A goal that is not written down is simply a WISH.
 If you are serious about paying off debt, write down your goals.
+You MUST have a plan to payoff debt if you want to do it quick.
 Tell someone else about your goals and this will help you stay accountable.
 It is easier to quit something if no-one else knows you are doing it.
 Writing it down also helps you see the progress you are making.
 When you get frustrated and want to quit, you can look back at the progress you have made.

 Part of having a written plan is having a written budget.
 At the beginning of the month, write down where you want your money to go.
 I do a monthly budget divided into weeks since between my husband and I we get paid every week.
 If you get paid every other week, make a bi-weekly budget.
 I found this to be much easier for me than just a monthly budget.
 Doing a weekly budget lets me know how much I have for the week for food and gas and which bills are paid out of which check.

 2. Use Cash